Best Upper Lower Split Workout Routines

 Let summarize the main drawback of the bro split.
 The bro split focuses on one muscle group on each day of the week.
 Training muscles more than once a week can cause significantly greater hypertrophy as proven by the above articles.

-Frequency of workouts
+Frequency of upper lower split workouts

 Using lower frequency that trains each muscle group 1-2 times per week has some advantages.
 First, you are able to perform greater volume of work per muscle group in each session.
 This is in part because you have greater time between workouts of each muscle group and therefore greater recovery time.